GoogleChrome/web-vitals/README.md

 ## Limitations

 The `web-vitals` library is primarily a wrapper around the Web APIs that measure the Web Vitals metrics, which means the limitations of those APIs will mostly apply to this library as well.
+More details on these limitations is available in [this blog post](https://web.dev/crux-and-rum-differences/).

 The primary limitation of these APIs is they have no visibility into `<iframe>` content (not even same-origin iframes), which means pages that make use of iframes will likely see a difference between the data measured by this library and the data available in the Chrome User Experience Report (which does include iframe content).